andrei-voia/dynamic_graph_management/README.md

 # Dynamic Graph Management

-A simple menu based program that modifies a graph parameters
+A simple menu based program that modifies a graph parameters.
 * Inserting nodes and edges,
 * Etc.